WTO Apples Case Important For NZ

 Apples, fireblight, and the World Trade Organisation

-The World Trade Organisation dispute panel ruling about Japanese fireblight-related quarantine restrictions on United States apple exports has important implications for New Zealand, Trade Negotiations Minister Jim Sutton said today.
+The World Trade Organisation dispute panel ruling that Japanese fireblight-related quarantine restrictions on United States apple exports has important implications for New Zealand, Trade Negotiations Minister Jim Sutton said today.

 The WTO panel ruled early this morning New Zealand time that Japan's quarantine measures were inconsistent with the WTO Agreement on Sanitary and Phytosanitary Measures.
 The case was taken by the United States.
 New Zealand was a third party, backing the United States case, and Australia was a third party, backing Japan's case.